 In this program, students with autism are taught through systematic strategies and are consistently reinforced for displaying desired behaviors.
 Applied Behavior Analysis (ABA) is the most commonly used evidence-based approach for teaching students with autism.
 Using Applied Behavioral Analysis in the classroom allows the teachers to plan and implement individualized programs that meet each student's unique needs in a structured and consistent manner.
-A vital part of this program is the collection of daily data to measure the progression of skill development and to equip staff with information they need to make judgments regarding programs.
-Social skills training is incorporated into all autistic classes and is applied during community-based instruction.
+A vital part of this program is the collection of daily data to measure the progression of skill development and to equip staff with the information they need to make judgments regarding programs.
+Social skills instruction is incorporated into all classes in the program and is applied during community-based instruction.
 Instruction in the community provides a real-world opportunity to assist in the generalization of skills learned in the classrooms.
 Staff members engage in strategic planning for transition to more inclusive settings.
-The social skills curriculum focuses on the development of social skills including play, conversation, understanding nuances, body language and various sensitive topics.
+The social skills curriculum focuses on the development of social skills including play, conversation, understanding nuances, body language, and various sensitive topics.

 Multiple Disabilities Program

 The Multiple Disabilities Program provides instruction leading to a successful transition from school to adult life.
-The curriculum addresses functional academics, the acquisition of life skills and workplace readiness skills.
-Students learn how to operate as independently as possible in school, home and community settings.
+The curriculum addresses functional academics, the acquisition of life skills, and workplace readiness skills.
+Students learn how to operate as independently as possible in school, home, and community settings.

 Individualized instruction supports different learning styles.
 Social skills groups address issues of adolescence and decision-making.
 Through Community-Based Instruction (CBI), students are provided real-world experiences to assist in the generalization of skills learned in the classroom and school setting.

-Cognitive Severe Program
+Severe Intellectual Disability Program

 Career Readiness Programs

-Buildings and Grounds Program
+Buildings and Grounds Work Program

-Computers and Technology Program
+Computers and Graphic Arts

 Food Services Program

-Office Skills Program
+Office Skills and Career Center Program